-RDF [14] has been established as a data representation standard over the Web and is expected to play a critical role in the realization of the Future Internet.
-Several commercial and academic efforts, such as the W3C Linking Open Data initiative [22], target the development of RDF repositories, while the number of applications that publish and exchange possibly sensitive RDF data continuously increases in different domains ranging from bioinformatics [21] to e-government applications [5].
+RDF has established itself as a widely used standard for data representation over the Web and is expected to play a critical role in the realization of the Future Internet.
+Currently, 85,45% of the Semantic Web schemas are expressed in RDF/S [21], while several commercial and academic efforts, such as the W3C Linking Open Data initiative [17], target the development of RDF [10] repositories.
+The number of applications that publish and exchange possibly sensitive RDF data continuously increases in a large number of domains ranging from bioinformatics [16] to e-government1.
 Unfortunately, the potential of these efforts and the realization of the Future Internet is undermined by the lack of an effective mechanism for controlling access to such data.
-In light of the sensitive nature of such information, the issue of securing RDF content and ensuring the selective exposure of information to different classes of users depending on their access privileges is becoming all the more important.
-The building blocks of an access control system are the specification language, that allows the expression of access control permissions and policies, and the enforcement mechanism, responsible for applying the latter to the data, by denying access to non-accessible data.
+In light of the sensitive nature of the information available, the issue of securing RDF content and ensuring the selective exposure of information to different classes of users depending on their access privileges is becoming all the more important.
+The building blocks of an access control system are the specification language, that allows the expression of access control permissions and policies, and the enforcement mechanism, responsible for applying the latter to the data, in effect denying access to non-accessible data.